gsoft-inc/sg-trainings/TypeScript/cheatsheet.md

 const BLACKLIST = ["/"];

-// We must register this handler before the reducers since we want to be able to access the old router
-// state in order to generate the previous URL function handleMixpanelLocationChange(dispatch: Dispatch, action: Action, getState: () => AppState) {
+function handleMixpanelLocationChange(dispatch: Dispatch, action: Action, getState: () => AppState) {
     if (action.type === LOCATION_CHANGE) {
         const { pathname: url } = action.payload.location;